Empire State Bastard: “We’re going for extremity at all costs”

 Did you take him down the middle aisle at Lidl?

-Vernart: “Yeah, he was like, ‘Wow, this place has everything!’
+Vennart: “Yeah, he was like, ‘Wow, this place has everything!’
 He came out with an organ-grinder.”

 Neil: “You can buy a bridal gown and some haggis.
 Welcome to Britain.
 He did wonder why there wasn’t much fresh fruit and vegetables and we had to explain: ‘Those days are gone, Dave’.”